Making Your Financing a Success at Each Funding Round

 A business needs a lot of money to get off the ground.
 You need money to buy the products you need, promote your business, and find an office to rent.
 Then within that, you need to research all the possible products to find the best ones, look for the most efficient way to advertise, and find questions to ask landlord when renting office space to ensure you don’t regret the office you choose, which all takes time and more money.
 This is why startups are needed.

-It is very important for an entrepreneur to look ahead and over the horizon to see how they will raise outside capital before starting the process of raising outside money.
+It is very important for an entrepreneur to look ahead and over the horizon to see how they will raise outside capital before starting the process of raising outside money, be it via Small Business Funding Options or other means.
 It is important to gauge when and how to raise outside money, and from whom.
 A good rule of thumb is to wait as long as possible before raising outside capital.
 Bootstrap the business with your own money, and borrow money under favorable terms from friends and family.
 If possible, self fund out of revenue from your business.

 Before raising outside capital, it is not uncommon that founders will invest between $10,000 and $100,000 of their own money.
 Friends and family can sometimes account for another $100,000 to $200,000 of capital, typically in the form of a note.